Somalia–United States relations: History

-Somalia had historic relations with the United States under the Geledi Sultanate.
-In 1776, the Geledi Sultanate was the first independent state in Africa to recognise the United States, and diplomatic relations were established in 1777 with the Geledi sharing naval intelligence with the American naval forces.
 In 1897, the Geledi Sultanate sent a high-profile delegation to New York under their foreign minister Khalid Aden Mohammed and signed the Indian Ocean Naval Treaty to combat Zanzibar slave trading.

-During the late 1970s and early 1980s, Somalia's then socialist government abandoned alliances with its former partner the Soviet Union due to fallout over the Ogaden War.
-Because the Soviet Union had close relations with both the Somali government and Ethiopia's then new communist Dergue regime, they were forced to choose one side to commit to.
-The Soviet shift in support to Ethiopia motivated the Siad Barre government to seek allies elsewhere.
-It eventually settled on the Soviet Unions' Cold War rival, the United States.
+During the 1964 Ethiopian-Somali War, the United States government supported the Ethiopian Empire against the Somali Republic.
+US Air Force transport aircraft delivered military aid the Ethiopian army.
+Mlitary assistance during the conflict included deployment of US army combat training teams and the construction of an air base close to the Somali border.
+The United States abandoned its usual position of neutrality in the Ethiopia-Somali dispute soon after fighting in the Ogaden escalated into a full-scale border.
+The scale of American support to Ethiopia was significant enough that the U.S. embassy in Mogadishu sent a cable cautioning Washington that if the full extent of American involvement in the conflict was discovered, there would be a serious political fallout with Somalia.

+During the 1970s, the United States had made an offer to sell arms Somalia prior to the Ogaden War against Ethiopia.
+This offer was withdrawn following the news of Somali troops operating with the Western Somali Liberation Front in the Ogaden Region.
+Due to what was deemed the "illegal nature of Somali action", the Carter administration refused even to permit shipment of American weaponry from allied nations to the Somalis during the war.
+After the Ogaden War, the Americans began supplying the Somali army.
+From 1979 to 1983, Somalia had imported US$30 million worth of American arms.
+Only in the aftermath of Ethiopia's 1982 invasion was US military aid to Somalia significantly increased.

 The US had been courting the Somali government for some time on account of Somalia's strategic position at the mouth of the Bab el Mandeb gateway to the Red Sea and the Suez Canal.
-Somalia's initial friendship with the Soviet Union and later military support by the United States enabled it to build the largest army on the continent.

 After the collapse of the Barre government and the start of the Somali Civil War in the early 1990s, the United States embassy in Mogadishu was evacuated and closed down.
 However, the American government never formally severed diplomatic ties with Somalia, leading the UN-sanctioned multinational Unified Task Force (UNITAF) in southern Somalia.
 Following the establishment of the Transitional Federal Government (TFG) in 2004, the U.S. also acknowledged and supported the internationally recognized TFG as the country's national governing body.
 It likewise engaged Somalia's regional administrations, such as Puntland and Somaliland, to ensure broad-based inclusion in the peace process.

 The Federal Government of Somalia was established on August 20, 2012, concurrent with the end of the TFG's interim mandate.
 It represents the first permanent central government in the country since the start of the civil war.
 On September 10, 2012, the new Federal Parliament also elected Hassan Sheikh Mohamud as the incumbent President of Somalia.
 The election was welcomed by the U.S. authorities, who re-affirmed United States' continued support for Somalia's government, its territorial integrity and sovereignty.